-This schedule discloses the District's financial trends by displaying past years' data along with current year budget Information.
-These financial trend disclosures are used to evaluate the District's ability to continue as a going concern for a reasonable period of time.
+This schedule discloses the County Office of Education's financial trends by displaying past years' data along with current year budget Information.
+These financial trend disclosures are used to evaluate the County Office of Education's ability to continue as a going concern for a reasonable period of time.